 Instructions

-Prepare your pasta by cooking in well salted water for about 2 minutes less than package instructions.
+- Prepare pasta by cooking in well salted water 1 minute less than package instructions.
 Reserve 1 cup of pasta water, drain the pasta and set aside.

-Toss your al dente pasta into the wine sauce and turn the pasta to coat thoroughly.
+- Toss your al dente pasta into the wine sauce and turn the pasta to coat thoroughly and finish cooking.
 Add additional pasta water, if needed.
 Top with scallops and shrimp and garnish with fresh parsley and lemon wedges.

 - Prep Time: 10